-The graduate nursing program offers one track of study: Family Nurse Practitioner.
-Upon graduation, students are eligible to sit for the certification exam through the American Association of Nurse Practitioners or the American Nurses Credentialing Center.
+The graduate nursing program offers two tracks of study: Family Nurse Practitioner and Clinical Nurse Leader.
+Both programs prepare students for the certification exam in the selected track of study through the American Association of Nurse Practitioners or the American Nurses Credentialing Center.